TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/SystemRequirements/Index.rst

 * TYPO3 requires a web server which can run PHP (e.g. Apache, Nginx or IIS).

-* TYPO3 10 requires at least PHP 7.2.x (Mac users: see warning a the end of this document)
+* TYPO3 10 requires at least PHP 7.2.x (Mac users: see warning: :ref:`php-73-pcre-mac`)

 * TYPO3 can be used with a great many database systems (e.g. MySQL or Postgres).
 If you use MySQL, you will need to install at least MySQL 5.5. and maximum MySQL 5.7